AutomCoding/wp-predikan/readme.txt

 Requires at least: 5.0
 Tested up to: 5.3
 Requires PHP: 7.0.0
-Stable tag: 1.3.0
+Stable tag: 1.4.0
 License: GPLv3 or later
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

 Upload sermons to your church's website as a podcast and include them, in a table, on any of your pages.

 == Description ==
-Upload sermons to your church's website as a podcast and include them on any of your pages as a table.
+Upload sermons to your church's website as a podcast and include them on any of your pages as a mobile friendly table.

 == Installation ==
 1. Upload the plugin to the `/wp-content/plugins/` directory.